metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

           (links an author to a work they wrote the original language of) this is used for translated works, because while the author *wrote* the original story, this translated work wasn't *literally* written by them
         * **translated**
-         links an author to a work they have translated from its original language
+          (links an author to a work they have translated from its original language)
           Note: the translator should be linked to the *translated* work, not the original work.
           Example: [Taylor Engel](https://bookbrainz.org/author/9b76929e-9967-49ed-a838-e1e23464f00f) is a prolific Japanese to English translator
-        * **was previously attributed to** links an author to a work they've previously been attributed to writing this is used for mostly historical works, where new research finds that so and such author was not actually the one who wrote it (add [example])
+        * **was previously attributed to**
+          (links an author to a work they've previously been attributed to writing) This is used for mostly historical works, where new research finds that so and such author was not actually the one who wrote it (add [example])
     * **worked on**
-        links an Author to a work they have worked on in some miscellaneous way
+        (links an Author to a work they have worked on in some miscellaneous way)
         * **adapted**
-          links an author to a work they have adapted ([see Wikipedia for more information about adaptions](https://en.wikipedia.org/wiki/Adaptation_(arts))
+          (links an author to a work they have adapted.
+See [Wikipedia](https://en.wikipedia.org/wiki/Adaptation_(arts) for more information about adaptions)
-           Note: you should also add a work-work "adaptation of" link between the Original Work and the Adapted Work [(see the Work page)](./work.md#links-to-other-works)
+           Note: you should also add a work-work "adaptation of" link between the Original Work and the Adapted Work.
+See [Work page](./work.md#links-to-other-works)
         * **revised**
           links an author to a work they have revised ([see Wikipedia for more information about revisions](https://en.wikipedia.org/wiki/Revision_(writing))
            Note: you should also add a work-work "revision of" link between the Original Work and the Revised Work [(see the Work page)](./work.md#links-to-other-works)